You seem to be located in .

 For a complete set of disclosures including definitions, way of working and reporting principles please see the Annual and sustainability report.

 During 2020 Scania set science-based targets related to decarbonisation.
-The science-based targets are part of our corporate targets, and will impact on investment decisions across our business areas, from production and logistics to product development and sales priorities.
 More than 90 percent of the carbon emissions from our business is generated when products are in use.
 Scania’s ambition is to measure the well-to-wheel emissions from fuel consumption during the use of its products, taking into account the emissions generated in the production of the fuel or electricity.

 CO2e emissions from product use (Science-based target)